Anhui Erzheng Electric Co., Ltd. presents 6 distinct application features of box-type substations.

 2020-07-20

-Anhui Erzheng Electric Co., Ltd. introduces you to six different application features of box-type substations.
+Anhui Erzheng Electric Co., Ltd. presents 6 distinct application features of box-type substations.

-Anhui Erzheng Electric Co., Ltd. introduces to you six different application features of box-type substations.
+Anhui Erzheng Electric Co., Ltd. presents 6 distinct application features of box-type substations.

 1. Application Background

-Box-type substations differ from conventional civil-engineering switchgear rooms; their main characteristics are:
+Box-type substations differ from conventional civil‑built distribution rooms; their main characteristics are:

 (1) The substation has completed design, manufacturing, and installation at the manufacturer’s facility, and its internal electrical wiring has been finished.